jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.md

 We hope that you will use this section to share deployments with on a variety of infrastructure and for different use cases.
-There is also a `community maintained list <resources/community>`{.interpreted-text role="doc"} of users of this Guide and the JupyterHub Helm Chart.
+There is also a [community maintained list](community-resources) of users of this Guide and the JupyterHub Helm Chart.

 ### Institutional support